 Rooflights now tend to refer to products fitted within a flat roof, or installed on a pitched roof that’s positioned out of plane with the level of the tiling i.e. standing out from the roof line more so than a skylight or roof window would.
-Another key difference between a rooflight and a skylight is the former is capable of being installed within listed buildings where new window openings in walls are not permissible.
-That’s because rooflights do not alter the external aesthetics of a building whilst encouraging abundant levels of natural daylight for interiors.
+Another key difference between a rooflight and a skylight is that the former can be installed within listed buildings where new window openings in walls are not permissible.
+That’s because rooflights do not need to alter the external aesthetics of a building in order to provide abundant levels of natural daylight to the interior.

 Today, a skylight refers commonly to products which are installed on traditional pitched roofs, as well as larger bespoke glazed units designed to be fitted on flat roofs and terraces, such as glass box extensions.
 The skylights installed onto flat roofs are very different to those fitted onto pitched roofs.
 They are capable of being fitted with electric motors for opening to offer much needed ventilation to interiors as well as roof access in some instances.

-So, now you know the crucial differences between rooflights and skylights, make sure you take a look at Sunsquare’s complete range of flat roof skylights and rooflights, providing sleek, contemporary style and unrivalled performance for homes and workplaces.
+Now you know all the crucial information about rooflights and skylights and any difference in-between, make sure to take a look at Sunsquare’s complete range of flat roof skylights and rooflights: the only BSI Kitemarked products in the UK offering sleek, contemporary style and unrivalled performance for homes and workplaces.